canro91/canro91.github.io/_posts/2022-12-09-RenameProjectsVisualStudio.md

 With the `--no-commit` flag, ProjectRenamer will only stage the files.
 And, the `--no-review` skips the user confirmation.
 It's like the `-f` flag of some Unix commands.

 Voilà!
 That's how to rename a project inside a Visual Studio solution.
 The painful and the quick way.
 Another [tool that saved me like 100 hours]({% post_url 2020-04-13-ProgramThatSave100Hours %}).
-For more productivity tricks, check [how to use Git to format commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}).
+For more productivity tricks, check [how to use Git to format commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}) and my [Visual Studio setup for C#]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}).
 I never did it by hand again.

 _Happy coding!_